José Iges was born in 1951 in Madrid. Iges is a musical composer, artist, Industrial Engineer and also has Ph.D. in Sciences of Communication.

 In 1989 he starts his collaboration with the artist Concha Jerez on sound and visual sculptures and installations, performances, radio art works, videoart, photomontages and intermedia concerts.

 Main axes of his creative work are the interaction of conventional instruments with recorded sounds and / or live electronics, or his personal use of the scenic and radio language in areas such as performance, installation or video.
-All this implies a transversality of approaches and practices that in many cases are framed in the so-called sound art.
+All this implies a versality of approaches and practices that in many cases are framed in the so-called sound art.

-Besides his activities on different artistic fields and on production, he has been developing an intense teachig activity, giving courses, seminaries and workshops on several Universities (Fine Arts Schools of Cuenca, Granada and Valencia, Facultad de Ciencias de la Información de Madrid, University of Puebla -Mexico-, University of Caldas -Manizales, Colombia- and University of Los Andes -Bogotá, Colombia-) and institutions (Instituto de Estética y Teoría de las Artes de Madrid, CIEJ of Barcelona, Monasterio de Poio -Pontevedra-, Fundación Municipal de Cultura of Gijón and Valladolid, Centro de Arte Reina Sofía de Madrid, Radio Educación of Mexico, Conservatorio de Cuenca, Fonoteca Nacional of México, Radio UNAM, AECID Caracas, Arts Santa Mónica of Barcelona) about “Sound Art”, “Sound and Sight Installations” and “Radio Art”, as well as lectures, collaborating regularly on several specialized musical and artistic publications (Scherzo, Rítmo, Creación, RevistAtlántica de Poesía, El Urogallo, Doce Notas, Coclea, Transversal, Musica/Realtà, KunstMusik or Fisuras, among others, and on The New Grove Dictionary of Music and Musicians).
+Besides his activities on different artistic fields and on production, Iges has been developing an intense teaching activity, giving courses, seminaries and workshops in several Universities (Fine Arts Schools of Cuenca, Granada and Valencia, Facultad de Ciencias de la Información de Madrid, University of Puebla -Mexico-, University of Caldas -Manizales, Colombia- and University of Los Andes -Bogotá, Colombia-) and institutions (Instituto de Estética y Teoría de las Artes de Madrid, CIEJ of Barcelona, Monasterio de Poio -Pontevedra-, Fundación Municipal de Cultura of Gijón and Valladolid, Centro de Arte Reina Sofía de Madrid, Radio Educación of Mexico, Conservatorio de Cuenca, Fonoteca Nacional of México, Radio UNAM, AECID Caracas, Arts Santa Mónica of Barcelona) in regards to “Sound Art”, “Sound and Sight Installations” and “Radio Art”, as well as lectures, collaborating regularly on several specialized musical and artistic publications (Scherzo, Rítmo, Creación, RevistAtlántica de Poesía, El Urogallo, Doce Notas, Coclea, Transversal, Musica/Realtà, KunstMusik or Fisuras, among others, and on The New Grove Dictionary of Music and Musicians).
 He is author of a book of narrative (Animales Domésticos, Ed.Libertarias, Madrid, 1987), a biography of Luigi Nono (Ed.
 CBA, Madrid, 1988), a Doctoral Thesis about Radio Art (U.C.Madrid, 1997), the book “Conferencias sobre arte sonoro” (Árdora, Madrid, 2017), as well as editor of the book “Ars Sonora, 25 años” (Ed.
 Iberautor, Madrid, 2012) and co-editor of the catalogue “Escuchar con los ojos” (Fundación Juan March, Madrid, 2016).

-In 1997 he was the responsible of the collection of Sound Art sources for the Media Archive of the Fundació Caixa de Pensions (Barcelona).
+In 1997 he was responsible of the collection of Sound Art sources for the Media Archive of the Fundació Caixa de Pensions (Barcelona).
 He has been also curator of the Sound Art section on ARCO ELECTRÓNICO, for the ARCO’ Art Fairs 1997, 1998 and 1999.
 He has been curator of the international exhibitions of sound sculptures and installations “The space of sound/The time of gaze” (Koldo Mitxelena Kulturunea, San Sebastián, 1999), “Resonances” (Museo Municipal, Málaga, 2000) and “Sound Dimension” (KM, San Sebastián, 2007), as well as of the exhibition “Vostell and the Music” (Museo Vostell Malpartida, 2002-2003), I Muestra de Arte Sonoro Español, MASE (Córdoba-Lucena, 2006), co-curator of the soundscapes project “Islas Resonantes” (2009) and of the exhibition ARS ACUSTICA DOCUMENTAL (Arts Santa Mónica, Barcelona, 2012).
-In 2016 he was invited curator by the Juan March Foundation for the series of exhibitions “Sound Art in Spain, 1961-2016”, held in Palma de Mallorca, Cuenca (Spanish Museum of Abstract Art) and Madrid.
+In 2016 he was invited as a curator by the Juan March Foundation for the series of exhibitions “Sound Art in Spain, 1961-2016”, held in Palma de Mallorca, Cuenca (Spanish Museum of Abstract Art) and Madrid.
 In 2017 Iges has been curator of the exhibition “space. sound. silences” for the Patio Herreriano Museum of Valladolid.